HelloYeew/book-shop/README.md

 ![Package diagram](bookshop-package.png)

+## Setup and run the application

-## Create database schema and import data from CSV files
+### Create database schema and import data from CSV files

 Use SQLite and `sqlite3` to create a database schema using command line and given SQL schema file.